MODERN SLAVERY ACT 2015 (“the Act”)

 Modern Slavery and Human Trafficking Statement

-In respect of the financial year ending 31 December 2022
+In respect of the financial year ending 31 December 2023

 Introduction

 FDM Group is committed to acting ethically and with integrity in all its business dealings and relationships.
-Modern slavery is a crime and a violation of fundamental human rights, and we have established systems and controls to help us to ensure that modern slavery is not taking place anywhere in our own business or in any of our supply chains.
+Modern slavery is a crime and a violation of fundamental human rights, and we have established systems and controls to help us to ensure that no modern slavery is taking place anywhere in our own business or in any of our supply chains.

 FDM Group’s Business Structure

-FDM Group has dedicated training centres and sales operations located in London, Leeds, Glasgow, Limerick, New York NY, Arlington VA, Charlotte NC, Austin TX, Tampa FL, Toronto, Montreal, Frankfurt, Krakow, Singapore, Hong Kong, Shanghai, Sydney and Melbourne.
+FDM Group has dedicated training centres and sales operations located in London, Leeds, Glasgow, Limerick, New York NY, Charlotte NC, Austin TX, Tampa FL, Toronto, Montreal, Frankfurt, Krakow, Singapore, Hong Kong, Shanghai, Sydney and Melbourne.
 We also operate in Luxembourg, the Netherlands, Switzerland, Austria, Spain, South Africa, and New Zealand.
 We have established partnerships with key universities, enabling us to recruit high quality graduates to train as consultants.

 FDM Group is a proactive and enthusiastic promoter of diversity, social mobility and inclusion.
-Our workforce of more than 7,000 people comes from around 95 different nationalities and a wide range of backgrounds and local cultures.
+Our workforce of more than 5,000 people comes from around 90 different nationalities and a wide range of backgrounds and local cultures.
 We aim to reflect the diversity of education, culture, age, ethnicity, gender and disability found in the communities in which we operate, and to ensure that our behaviours are acceptable across all these communities.
 We encourage and support the recruitment of women into the IT industry, promoting their advancement through the “FDM Women in IT” initiative.
 We also actively recruit ex-Forces personnel in both the UK and the USA, and our Returners pathway helps workers who have had a career break to learn new skills and gain the confidence to re-enter the workplace.

 Our Supply Chains